Doctor Who’s Matt Smith reportedly cast in Star Wars Episode IX

 The Crown star is rumoured to be playing “a key role” in the upcoming sci-fi blockbuster

-In a sci-fi crossover big enough to make the galaxy shake, former Doctor Who star Matt Smith may be set to join the cast of Star Wars Episode IX, it has been reported.
+In a sci-fi crossover big enough to make the galaxy shake, former Doctor Who star Matt Smith is reportedly set to join the cast of Star Wars Episode IX.

-According to Variety, the Crown star is set to play “a key role” in JJ Abrams concluding chapter to the Skywalker saga, joining fellow newcomers Keri Russell, Dominic Monaghan and Richard E Grant alongside returning stars like Daisy Ridley, Oscar Isaac and John Boyega.
+The Crown star has been lined up for “a key role” in JJ Abrams’ concluding chapter to the Skywalker saga, according to US insiders Variety, joining fellow newcomers Keri Russell, Dominic Monaghan and Richard E Grant alongside returning stars like Daisy Ridley, Oscar Isaac and John Boyega.

 - Star Wars Episode IX adds Lost star Dominic Monaghan